radiumone-engage/r1-engage-unity/README.md

 Once called, the banner will be removed from the screen and all memory related to the banner released.

-The 'HandleDidClosed' callback method implemented in this sdk is invoked when a user exits an advertising flow.
+The 'HandleDidClosed' callback method implemented in this SDK is invoked when a user exits an advertising flow.

 ````
 	public void HandleDidClosed(){
 		// do something
 	}
 ````

 CheckCompletion will send an asynchronous query to our servers to return (if applicable) rewards earned (in your app's currency) and the list of trackIDs associated with completed offers - if no offers have been completed then no trackIDs will be returned.
 TrackIDs are values specified by your application to (uniquely) identify any given advertisement.
-You set a trackID prior to displaying an advertisment (explained below in additional configuration options).
+You set a trackID prior to displaying an advertisement (explained below in additional configuration options).
 Normally, it is not necessary to call CheckCompletion manually as its checks are typically done automatically as advertisements are viewed and dismissed.
 But you may choose to call this upon app launch to ensure there are no completed items waiting to be gathered.